dalejandri/MechaCar_Statistical_Analysis/README.md

 - The suspension coil’s PSI continuous variable across all manufacturing lots
 - The following PSI metrics for each lot: mean, median, variance, and standard deviation.

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+The overall metrics for the Total Summary Data frame shows that the suspension coils lots are within the specifications by not exceeding the 100 pounds per square inch threshold.

 <p align="center"><img class="centerImage" src="https://github.com/dalejandri/MechaCar_Statistical_Analysis/blob/main/Resources/4.PNG" /></p>
 <p align="center">total_summary dataframe</p>

+However, looking at individual lots we can observe that lot 3's variance is ~170.286 which exceeds 100 PSI, therefore out of range of MechaCar specifications.
+Further analysis within lot 3 needs to be performed to discriminate manufacturer, production dates & outliers probably caused by poor quality control.

 <p align="center"><img class="centerImage" src="https://github.com/dalejandri/MechaCar_Statistical_Analysis/blob/main/Resources/5.PNG" /></p>
 <p align="center">lot_summary dataframe</p>